 This map contains the two routes we did.
 They’re similar and visit some same stops, but each covers a different stretch of the state that is crazy different from the other.
 Meagan’s route goes through Big Sky, Montana and my route goes through Red Lodge and the Beartooth Highway.
 We don’t talk in depth about the Beartooth portion in this podcast episode, but you can read up on it on our Driving the Beartooth Highway post.

-6:00 – Rappelling: have you been?
-We both did it and enjoyed it, but it was really cool!
-The final vote though is that rock climbing is easier than rappelling.
+Rappelling: have you been?
+We did it and enjoyed it, as it was really cool, but the final vote though is that rock climbing is easier than rappelling.
 What makes it more challenging for a beginning is the fear of going backwards off a cliff vs climbing up and being able to see your path.
 Ultimately it is easier physically, but for us mentally it was more difficult.

-Tip: we both went out rappelling with Austin Adventures and loved it!
+Tip: we went rappelling with Austin Adventures and loved it!

 Book the Sage Lodge here! – It’s a top recommendation out of all of our travels!

 This part of the either Montana road trip route will take you into Yellowstone National Park.
 Whether you’re entering from the east side coming off the Beartooth Highway or from not-too-distant Custer State Park, or if you enter from Gardiner, this area gives you a great sampling of Yellowstone.